CCPA opt out, nerd edition

 "A request to opt-out need not be a verifiable consumer request.
 If a business, however, has a good-faith, reasonable, and documented belief that a request to opt-out is fraudulent, the business may deny the request.
 The business shall inform the requestor that it will not comply with the request and shall provide an explanation why it believes the request is fraudulent."

-They're not allowed to deny it unless they come up with a good reason.
+They're not allowed to deny the first one, opt-out, unless they come up with a good reason.
 Their choice is to do the opt-out or to take on a writing assignment for me for no money.
 And if they really want to pick the latter, and write an explanation of their "good-faith, reasonable, and documented belief" that this opt-out is fraudulent, they have to learn GPG and Keybase, and no growth-hacking marketer is going to spend time doing that.

 This script works so far.
 They just do the opt-out.
-Sometimes they'll even treat it as a Request to Know and a Request to Delete, because seriously, time is limited and once you have decided to just give the privacy nerd what they want, you might as well get all that nerd stuff out of the way at once.
+Sometimes they'll even treat the opt-out alone as either a Request to Know and/or a Request to Delete, because seriously, time is limited and once you have decided to just give the privacy nerd what they want, you might as well get all that nerd stuff out of the way at once.

 Next steps?
 Make it work for more people, opting out of more companies.
 Right now this is just a simple version of the items needed for a "real" opt-out.